teamrabu/rabu-schedule/readme.md

 Rabu Schedule helps Agile software teams discuss their schedules with important stakeholders.
 For more information, see the [Team Rabu website](http://www.teamrabu.com).

-This early release of Rabu Schedule is for people interested in getting their hands dirty.
-It has many limitations (details below) and very little documentation.

 Downloading Rabu Schedule
 -------------------------